 - 11. In the 2002 Cable Modem Order, the Commission classified broadband Internet access service over cable systems as an "interstate information service."
 The Commission did so based on the "functions that cable modem service makes available to its end users," on the fact that the "telecommunications component is not, however, separable from the data-processing capabilities of the service," and is an information service "regardless of whether subscribers use all of the functions provided as part of the service, such as e-mail or web-hosting, and regardless of whether every cable modem service provider offers each function that could be included in the service."
 The Commission was also guided by its belief that "broadband services should exist in a minimal regulatory environment that promotes investment and innovation in a competitive market," and the knowledge that regulatory uncertainty "may discourage investment and innovation." - 12.
 In June 2005, the Supreme Court decisively upheld the Commission's 2002 classification of broadband Internet access service over cable systems as a lightly-regulated Title I information service. - 13.
-In 2004, then FCC-Chairman Michael Powell announced four principles for Internet freedom to further ensure that the Internet would remain a place for free and open innovation with minimal regulation.
+In 2004, then-FCC Chairman Michael Powell announced four principles for Internet freedom to further ensure that the Internet would remain a place for free and open innovation with minimal regulation.
 These four "Internet freedoms" include the freedom to access lawful content, the freedom to use applications, the freedom to attach personal devices to the network, and the freedom to obtain service plan information. - 14.
 In the 2005 Wireline Broadband Classification Order, the Commission classified broadband Internet access service over wireline facilities as an information service.
-In reaching this conclusion, the Commission relied on the plain text of the Act, finding that "providers of wireline
+In reaching this conclusion, the Commission relied on the plain text of the Act, finding that "providers of wireline broadband Internet access service offer subscribers the ability to run a variety of applications that fit under the characteristics stated in the information service definition," and that users of wireline